sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

-The notes which are arranged from left to right like the words in this magazine but also have different heights. *The height on the score represents the pitch of the note.* The higher the note on the score, the heigher the pitch of the note.
+The notes which are arranged from left to right like the words in this magazine but also have different heights. *The height on the score represents the pitch of the note.* The higher the note on the score, the higher the pitch of the note.

 In Sonic Pi we already know how to change the pitch of a note - we either use high or low numbers such as `play 75` and `play 80` or we use